If this is your first book club....

 We realize there is a lot of information provided.
 Do not let this overwhelm you.
 Feel free to skip any rabbit trails or magic dust projects that do not fit into your schedule or do not appeal to you.

-We have provided you with enough information for at least two weeks worth of study.
+We have provided you with enough information for several weeks worth of study.
 However, this course is designed to be self-led.
 Please make it work for you -- whether that be over several weeks or several days.

 What is included in each course?

 - Read, Write, Learn - reading assignments, copywork, literary elements

 - Vocabulary, Spelling and Grammar - vocabulary, including learning apps and quizzes in Quizlet, spelling games, copywork & dictation and grammar discussion

 - Questions to Ponder - thought questions to teach critical thinking and freewriting

 - Writing Project - a month long writing assignment

 - Show What You Know - a wrap up of all the student has learned for that week

 - Rabbit Trails